gvwilson/thirdbit/src/fiction/santas/index.md

 Finner whirled around.
 "Hello," Elfabot said,
-its cheerful tone at odds with the rather large ray gun it was pointing at Captain Clausbeard.
+its cheerful tone at odds with the rather large ray gun pointing at Captain Clausbeard.
 Half a dozen other bots stood beside with similar weaponry pointed in similar directions.
 Some still wore the human faces Finner had seen when doing deliveries, but had dispensed with the parkas and gloves that had hidden their steel frames.